-Apart from the options listed under the title of this chapter, this dialog can also be opened by double-clicking on the fields for fill and stroke at the bottom left of the Inkscape window.
+- via its icon - or by double-clicking on the fields for fill and stroke at the bottom left of the Inkscape window.

-The dialog has 3 tabs: one for the Fill, one for the Stroke paint and one for the Stroke style.
+The dialog has 3 tabs: one for the fill, one for the stroke paint and one for the stroke style.
 The first row of buttons in the tabs for fill and stroke paint are for setting the type of fill or stroke paint that you want to use:

-- X The cross needs to be active when you do not want to have any fill or stroke paint respectively. - The first square must be activated if you want to apply a flat, uniform color. - The second square with the gradually changing color must be set when you want to use a linear gradient. - The third square with the brighter color in the middle is for setting a radial gradient. - The next square with its four quarters is needed for using a mesh gradient. - The patterned square when active will allow you to apply a pattern. - The white square is useful when you want to reuse the fill for other objects in the same document.
-It acts like a library. - ?
-The question mark does not set any specific color.
+- The cross needs to be active when you do not want to have any fill or stroke paint respectively. - The first square must be activated if you want to apply a flat, uniform color. - The second square with the gradually changing color must be set when you want to use a linear gradient.

+- The third square with the brighter color in the middle is for setting a radial gradient. - The next square with its four quarters is needed for using a mesh gradient. - The patterned square when active will allow you to apply a pattern. - The white square is useful when you want to reuse the fill for other objects in the same document.
+It acts like a library. - The question mark does not set any specific color.
 The object inherits the color of its parent.